Blog Articles - 60 Garner North

 Purl: Purl two stitches together purlwise.

-So if you look at the pattern, when the next stitch is knit, it is knitted knitwise and when the next stitch is purl, it is purled purlwise.
+So if you look at the pattern, when the next stitch is knit, it is knitted knitwise, and when the next stitch is purl, it is purled purlwise.

 More technicians